Love Over Hate

 With all the progress we’ve made it’s heartbreaking to think about the hardships diverse couples faced just a few decades ago.
 We will never truly know how many couples the old anti-miscegenation laws affected—certainly most hid their love for fear of prosecution or denied their feelings altogether.
 But we do know that the injustice of these laws should never be repeated.
 So today, whether you’re in an interracial relationship or not, take a moment to embrace your partner and give thanks.
 Loving freely, without fear or societal shame, makes for a more mindful life.

-“I married the only man I ever loved, and I’m happy for the time we had together.” —Mildred LovingTags: interracial relationships, love over hate, loving day, Mildred and Robert Loving, mindful living, mindfulness
+“I married the only man I ever loved, and I’m happy for the time we had together.” —Mildred LovingTags: interracial relationships, love over hate, loving day, Mildred and Robert Loving, mindfulness